Vibrant-Planet-Open-Science/HVRA-risk-reportcard/README.md

   - Dr. Tyler Hoecker
   - Dr. Joe Shannon

-Open code to expose the spatial extent of a Strategic Asset or Resource (SARA) *(also known as a Highly Valuable Resource or Asset (HVRA))* to risk of loss via fire.
+Open code to expose the spatial extent of a Asset or Resource *(also known as a Highly Valuable Resource or Asset (HVRA))* to risk of loss via fire.

 This code base executes the following steps:
 - Import existing HVRA response functions via a `.csv` file